-Ever since word got out that Eurostar would be running a direct route to Amsterdam, we have been tracking developments closely.
+Ever since word got out that Eurostar would be running a direct route to Amsterdam, we tracked developments closely.
 Especially as it seemed that Eurostar might offer the perfect family-friendly way to travel to Amsterdam with kids.

-So for now it’s really only a one way ticket and indeed on our first Eurostar Amsterdam adventure we took a decision to ‘rail out’ and fly back.
+So back in 2018 we took a decision to ‘rail out’ and fly back.

 If you book 120 days in advance, you can pay as little as £35 for a ticket and of course one of the key advantages is there’s no extra charge for luggage (you can take two pieces AND hand luggage with no weight limit on your bags).

-There are two departures a day at ideal times – 8.30 and 17.30 and at with just a 3 hour 41 minute journey time you can depart London in the morning and arrive in time to enjoy a late lunch by the canals.
+There are now four departures a day at ideal times – 07.16, 08.16, 11.04 and 17.16 and at with just a 3 hour 52 minute journey time you can depart London in the morning and arrive in time to enjoy lunch by the canals.

 It is a particularly excellent journey for kids.
 We find airports can be stressful, and even flying from Luton involves some serious logistics and a lot of walking for little legs.

-With Eurostar you only have to check in 30-45 minutes before departure, and Business Premiere passengers can do it with just 10 minutes to spare.
+With Eurostar you only have to check in about 45 minutes before departure, and Business Premiere passengers can do it with just 10 minutes to spare.

 Taxi drop-off is right by the Eurostar terminal and of course Kings Cross/St Pancras is incredibly accessible by tube and train as well.